Sales cycle management practices

 5. Presenting an offer

 In this stage, set up a meeting with a prospect to walk them through everything they should know about your product.
-Make a case for how your product or service will solve their problem or address their pain point.
+Show exactly how your product solves their specific problem.

 Best practices: